-The core purpose of the site is to promote the idea that fundamental principles and characteristics are common to good governments and good societies, that the worst countries violate many or all of those principles, and that the defining characteristics of the best and worst kinds of government produce radically different effects on their citizens’ lives.
+A core purpose of the special section would be to promote the idea that fundamental principles and characteristics are common to good governments and good societies, that the worst countries violate many or all of those principles, and that the defining characteristics of the best and worst kinds of government produce radically different effects on their citizens’ lives.

-The site provides an introduction to the wealth of excellent material that is available for a balanced understanding of political philosophy and of how good and bad types of government develop and are structured.
+The special section should provide an introduction to the wealth of excellent material that is available for a balanced understanding of political philosophy and of how good and bad types of government develop and are structured.

-The site outlines major threats and pitfalls that most successful democracies face, and describes the defining characteristics of good and bad governments and societies.
+The special section should outline major threats and pitfalls that most successful democracies face, and describe the defining characteristics of good and bad governments and societies.
 A reasonably widespread understanding of the right governing principles is essential for a successful democracy.

 The character and quality of a democracy’s educational institutions are critical, particularly in the subjects related to civic education – history, government, political philosophy, economics, law, foreign and defense policy, sociology, etc. The new type civic education now being so widely promoted is very dangerous for a democratic republic.
 Educational initiatives that weaken respect for America’s founding ideals and divide our citizens into contending groups weaken our country and fray the social contract.
 They are accompanied by enlarging the scope of government’s control over individuals through expanded government benefits (leading to increased dependence on government), and through increased regulation – all of which will weaken the institutions of civil society and reduce individual freedom and self-reliance.

-Should an institution decide to include a section on its own website taking ideas from this demo site, the principles of good government, characteristics of government, democracy and commentary sections would be rewritten by that institution’s scholars.
+Should an institution decide to include a section on its own website taking ideas from this demo site, the format might be quite different from what is shown here, but ideally, the general concepts would be retained.
+If used, the principles of good government, characteristics of government, democracy and commentary sections should be rewritten by that institution’s scholars.
 The expectation is that, for conservative think tanks, there would be rough agreement on, and similar descriptions of, the basic principles, and that those principles would align with the founding principles of this country.

 The articles and book summaries on the site are selected to illustrate, explain and expand on the core principles.